GurpsRai/Udacity-DANA-Project_1-Exploring_Weather_Trends/README.md

 ## Explore Weather Trends

-This project was submitted for the first project of Udacity’s Data Analyst Nanodgree.
+This project was submitted for the first project of Udacity’s Data Analyst Nanodegree.

 ### Project requirements: